 In addition to a new evening routine, we also have had to adjust to a new morning schedule.
 When Arbor was a newborn, she and I often slept later than everyone else after being up all night.
 Sleeping in was extra difficult since I am in charge of getting all three kids ready for the day.

 We use a morning checklist to stay on track with before school tasks, but it doesn’t always work – most days I feel like the Ringleader of our Family Circus.
-I am responsible for making breakfast, helping the big sisters change clothes, and packing lunches, all while taking care of Arbor.
+I am responsible for making breakfast, helping the big sisters get dressed, and packing lunches, all while taking care of Arbor.
 Sometimes the sisters argue and need a mediator, or want to play together instead of prepare to go to school.
+Sometimes Arbor tries to eat the wet cat food and then wash her hands in the toilet.
 And on really special days, Arbor won’t let me put her down while I try to get the big sisters out of the door on time!